 The national government provides framework legislation that structures the planning system and guides planning by lower levels of government (regions and municipalities).
 Hereby, the Resource Management Act 1991 (amended in 2015) is the main law to govern the planning system of New Zealand.
 The Local Government Act 200252 is the law that gives local governments the power to set out land-use policies.
 The Ministry of Environment acts as the responsible body for the publication of National Environmental Standards and National Policy Statements which inform regional and local spatial planning (there exist no spatial plan at the national level).
 These lower-tier spatial plans come in the form of Regional Policy Statements, Regional Plans (both regional), District Plans (municipal) and Unitary Plans (combining regional and municipal).
 The hierarchical structure of the planning system hence provides for vertical co-ordination between plans.
-Plans must be consistent with any higher level plan and must give effect to any national environmental standard.
+Plans must be consistent with any higher-level plan and must give effect to any national environmental standard.
 Before approving a plan, horizontal co-ordination is assured by preliminary consultations between councils, ministries, adjacent local authorities, public bodies and utility providers who may be affected by the plan53.

 Surveys conducted by Stats NZ between 2014 and 2017 found 83% or more of assessed sites were within target range for five of seven soil quality indicators.
 However, for the two remaining indicators, more than 48% of assessed sites were outside target ranges.
-Individual performance of soil quality indicators currently stands at: Mineralizable nitrogen (98.4% within); Soil pH (97.8% within); Total carbon (95% within); Bulk density (93% within); Total nitrogen (83% within); Macroporosity (51.6% within); Olsen phosphorus (49.2% within).
+Individual performance of soil quality indicators currently stands at: Mineralizable nitrogen (98.4% within); Soil pH (97.8% within); Total carbon (95% within); Bulk density (93% within); Total nitrogen (83% within); Macro porosity (51.6% within); Olsen phosphorus (49.2% within).
 Furthermore, Olsen phosphorus levels were above target range (and hence damaging) in 51.3% of dairy sites, and 37.2% of cropping and horticulture sites.
+Macro porosity levels were below target range (and hence damaging) in 65% of dairy sites54.